Sammichele di Bari

-Sammichele di Bari (Barese: U Casàle, /nap/) is a comune (municipality) in the Metropolitan City of Bari, in the Italian region of Apulia.
+Sammichele di Bari (/it/, lit.
+'St. Michael of Bari'; U Casàle, /nap/, lit.
+'The Rural Houses') is a comune (municipality) in the Metropolitan City of Bari, in the Italian region of Apulia.
 The town is located on the Murge Plateau and is built primarily on agriculture.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
-Its patron saint is St. Michael the Archangel.
+Its patron saint is Michael the Archangel.